lk-geimfari/lk-geimfari.github.io/_posts/2020-08-24-python-libraries-to-make-your-code-readable-and-maintainable.md

 published: true
 ---

-An experienced programmer understands perfectly well that a developer spends most of his time reading code and therefore treats the process of writing code with the deepest trepidation (and sometimes with fanaticism).
+Experienced programmers understand perfectly well that in development they spend most of the time reading code and therefore they treat the process of writing code with the deepest trepidation (and sometimes with fanaticism).
 To write quality and maintainable code, you need to take the time to write tests and integrate QA tools.
 There is a whole technique aimed at test-driven development ([TDD]) and I will not devote this article to the topic of testing as such.
 Tests are absolutely necessary and there is nothing to discuss.
 In this article, we are going to talk about tools that help you write quality Python code.

 [TDD]: https://en.wikipedia.org/wiki/Test-driven_development